|

 Instructor: Mary Kwart

-Registration for this course is closed.
-What is a "foehn" wind?
-It played an important role in spreading the Almeda Fire on September 8, 2020, that destroyed thousands of homes in the Rogue Valley.
-Have you done any vegetation modification around your house to stop wildfires from igniting your house and wondered how to gauge prioritization?
+Ever heard of a “foehn” wind?
+It played an important role spreading the Almeda Fire on September 8, 2020, which destroyed thousands of homes in the Rogue Valley.
+Have you done any vegetation modification around your house to stop wildfires from igniting your house or wondered how to gauge prioritization?
 Most homes are burned in wildfires from ember showers from the advancing fire.
-Why are clearing out combustible material next to your house or limbing up trees important?
-Have you given thought to your evacuation route during a wildfire?
-How can you access ongoing wildfire information and interpret wildfire briefings?
+Why are clearing combustible material next to your home or limbing up trees important?
+Have you given thought to your evacuation route?
+How can you access ongoing wildfire information and interpret wildfire briefings and news reports?
 This course will introduce everyday citizens to basic fire behavior and weather information taught to firefighters that can help inform evacuation decisions during fire season, as well as prioritize home and property hardening activities.
-There are no required texts, costs, physical requirements or knowledge level.
+There are no required texts, costs, physical requirements, or knowledge level.
 A recommended reading list will be provided.

 |